Last updated on 2026-05-15

 Career Options

-Graduates of the Social Service Community Worker program have a variety of career options available to them in Canada.
+Graduates of the Social Service Community Worker program have a wide range of career opportunities available to them in Canada.
 Some potential job roles include:

-• Community Support Worker: Assists individuals and families in accessing community resources and services, providing support during challenging times.
+- Community Support Worker: Assists individuals and families in accessing community resources and services.

-• Outreach Worker: Engages with marginalized populations to provide support, resources, and advocacy, often working in the field to connect with clients.
+- Outreach Worker: Engages with marginalized populations to provide support and resources.

-• Behavioural Interventionist: Works with clients to develop and implement strategies for behavior modification and personal development.
+- Behavioural Interventionist: Works with clients to implement strategies for behavior modification and support.

-These roles are essential in various settings, including community centers, shelters, and social service agencies, where graduates can make a meaningful difference in the lives of others.
+These roles are essential in various settings, including community centers, shelters, and social development agencies, allowing graduates to make a meaningful impact in their communities.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.